I think I have mold – What now?

 #3 Check common moldy spots

-Oftentimes, homes with elevated indoor mold levels show signs in a few common moldy spots.
-Here are the ones that we see most consistently:
+Oftentimes, homes with elevated indoor mold levels show signs in a few common areas Here are the ones that we see most consistently:

 Northern-facing window frames: These windows tend to get less sunlight, staying cooler and damper, which encourages mold growth, especially if there’s condensation.